Dr. Julia Ann Mattingly DNP, RN, PHCNS-BC

 Dr. Mattingly graduated from Loyola University Chicago with a Doctor of Nursing Practice degree with an Infection Prevention focus in August 2014.
-She holds an ANCC certification as an Advanced Public Health Nurse (APHN-BC).
+She holds an ANCC certification as a Public Health Clinical Nurse Specialist (PHCNS-BC).
 Her DNP capstone project included implementation of an evidence-based childhood obesity prevention intervention at an American Indian Head Start Program in South Dakota.
-She has worked with the Lakota Sioux of the Pine Ridge Reservation since 2011, implementing Methodist College’s (in Illinois) first travel study course.
+She has worked with the Oglala Lakota of the Pine Ridge Reservation since 2011, implementing Methodist College’s (in Illinois) first travel study course.
 Annual travel courses to Pine Ridge have continued each summer, with students’ efforts focusing on service via health promotion while learning about the rich and beautiful Lakota culture.
 The first nursing students from IUS School of Nursing traveled to Pine Ridge in August 2016.

 - Loyola University Chicago, Chicago, USA

 - Doctor of Nursing Practice, Major in Nursing-Infection Prevention